Comprehensive Exam Dates

-In addition to the University's policy on comprehensive examinations, Library and Information Science faculty require that eligible students have a minimum grade point average of 3.0 in classes taken in the Library & Information Science, with no outstanding incomplete grades.
+In addition to the University's policy on comprehensive examinations, Library and Information Science faculty require that eligible students have a minimum grade point average of 3.0 in classes taken in Library & Information Science, with no outstanding incomplete grades.
 Students must also be completing classes that bring them up to 36 credits (or 30 with an advanced degree) the semester of the examination.
-Students will not be allowed to register for more than 12 credits the semester they are taking the comprehensive examination (See course load policy).
+Students will not be allowed to register for more than 12 credits the semester they are taking the comprehensive examination (see course load policy).

-Catholic University and Library and Information Science strive to meet the needs of students who require accommodations in order to take the comprehensive exam.
+Catholic University and the Department of Library and Information Science strive to meet the needs of students who require accommodations in order to take the comprehensive exam.
 Requests for accommodations are made using the Request for Accommodations for the Comprehensive Examination form.
-If accommodations are related to a physical disability or a learning disability, you must submit your request and supporting documentation to the university's Office of Disability Support Services ( Pryzbyla Center, Suite 207; 202-319-5211).
-Requests for other accommodations may be directed to the office of the Dean of the School of Library and Information Science.
+If accommodations are related to a physical disability or a learning disability, you must submit your request and supporting documentation to the university's Office of Disability Support Services (Pryzbyla Center, Suite 207; 202-319-5211).
+Requests for other accommodations may be directed to the office of the Chair of the Department of Library and Information Science.
 Indicate the accommodations you are requesting and provide additional information as appropriate.

 Comprehensive examination briefing materials are distributed on the LIBSCI-L list each semester.